andifalk/cloud-security-workshop/labs/initial/product/README.md

 With the changes of step 3 the base configuration for a resource server is set up.
 But there is one issue with this change.
-In class `com.example.product.ProductRestController` we do not get `ProductUser` as input for `@AuthenticationPrincipal`, instead by default the class `org.springframework.security.oauth2.jwt.Jwt` will be provided as input.
+In class `com.example.product.ProductRestController` we do not get `ProductUser` as input for `@AuthenticationPrincipal`.
+Instead, by default the class `org.springframework.security.oauth2.jwt.Jwt` will be provided as input (as this is the standard authenticated principle object when JWT is used in spring security).

 ```java
 @RestController